 When a dog keeps out its tongue and breathes hard, the moisture on the tongue turns into water and it evaporates.
-Heat energy is needed to turn a liquid into a gas, so heat is removed from dog's tongue in the process.
+Since, heat energy is needed to turn a liquid into a gas, heat is removed from dog's tongue.
 This helps to cool the body of the dog.

-Heat transfer takes place in three ways:
+Heat transfer takes place in three ways: i.
 Conduction, ii.
 Convection, iii.
-Radiation i.
+Radiation

-1.2.1 Conduction
+Conduction 7.2.1